 Note: This tutorial uses time-domain data to demonstrate how you can estimate linear models.
 The same workflow applies to fitting frequency-domain data.

-The sampling interval of the simulation is 1 second.
+The sample time of the simulation is 1 second.

 Continuous-time process models are low-order transfer functions that describe the system dynamics using static gain, a time delay before the system output responds to the input, and characteristic time constants associated with poles and zeros.
 Such models are popular in the industry and are often used for tuning PID controllers, for example.
 Process model parameters have physical significance.